trailofbits/deepstate/README.md

    - In `Runlen.cpp` this is the `ASSERT_LE` and `ASSERT_EQ` checks.
-   - In the absence of any properties to check, DeepState can still look for memory safety violations, crashes, and other general categories of undesireable behavior, like any fuzzer.
+   - In the absence of any properties to check, DeepState can still look for memory safety violations, crashes, and other general categories of undesirable behavior, like any fuzzer.

 DeepState will also run the "BoringUnitTest," but it (like a traditional hand-written unit test) is simply a test of fixed inputs